A Guide to Sole Trader Accounting

 Annual Self-Assessment Tax Returns

 A sole trader must complete an annual Self-Assessment tax return.
-This needs to be done by the due date of 31st January each year.
+This needs to be done by the 31st January each year.
 To complete the self-assessment tax return, you will need the following information:

 • Bank statements